jjazut1/verse-react-dev/README.md

 ### 🏗️ **COMPLETE GAME MODULARIZATION PROJECT** (January 2025) ✅

-#### **🎊 PROJECT COMPLETION: 6 of 7 Games Successfully Modularized**
+#### **🎊 PROJECT COMPLETION: Complete Game Library with 6 of 7 Games Modularized**

-**✅ MASSIVE SUCCESS**: Systematic modernization of the entire game library with **outstanding results** across all games.
+**✅ MASSIVE SUCCESS**: Systematic modernization of the entire game library with **outstanding results** across all games, plus successful integration of Word Volley to complete the 7-game educational portfolio.
 This comprehensive initiative has transformed the Lumino Learning platform's codebase into a highly maintainable, scalable architecture.

 #### **📊 Modularization Results Summary**